wrako/PasteBin/README.md

 ![PasterBin Architecture](pasterbin-architecture.png)

 **PasterBin** is a high-performance web application designed for storing, sharing, and managing text blocks.
-It supports the generation of unique URLs, uses **Redis Cloud** for caching, and stores text in **Amazon S3**.
+It supports the generation of unique URLs, uses **Redis Cloud** for caching, and stores text in **Azure Blob Storage**.
 The application is built with a **microservices architecture**, ensuring reliability and scalability.

 ---